pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

   change to give the right effect.
 You might then also want to change the random velocity the ball gets when it bounces off a bat.

+You could give the player more control, to add some skill to the game:

+* Instead of giving the ball a random _y_-velocity when it bounces off a bat, make it so the angle depends on where on the bat the ball hit.
+For instance, the ball could go up if it hits near the top of the bat.

 Can you think of other changes or improvements?

 **TODO FOR TUTORIAL AUTHOR: Check all numbers (eg thresholds for “off